 - Certificate of Completion

 Need help on a topic?
-Arrange 1:1 time with instructors.
+Arrange free-of-charge 1:1 time with instructors.

 At the course end, receive a certificate of achievement to validate accomplishments including all the topics in which you completed required work.

-Students teach classmates how to use between one-four webtools (depends upon enrollment) at the weekend Google Hangout.
+Students teach classmates how to use between one-four webtools (depends upon enrollment) at the weekend virtual meeting.
 Each takes about ten minutes and includes a summary, pros and cons, educational applications, step-by-step how-to details, and a sample.
-This may be presented as a screencast (or annotated screenshots).
-Student also posts an example of the webtool project and the screencast/ screenshots to a community board (on the wiki) as a resource for classmates.
+This may be presented as a screencast (or annotated screenshots) or video.
+Presenter posts an example of the webtool project and the screencast/ screenshots to a community board as a resource for classmates.